-The proposed amendment will be presented to the P-12 Education Committee for discussion and recommendation to the Full Board for adoption as an emergency rule at its October 2022 Board of Regents meeting.
+The proposed amendment is submitted to the Full Board for adoption as an emergency rule at the December 2022 Regents meeting.
 A copy of the proposed amendment is included (Attachment A), and a Statement of Facts and Circumstances which necessitate emergency action is included (Attachment B).